nativestranger/ahoy_captain/FINAL_AUDIT_REPORT.md

 ## Feature Completeness

-All AhoyCaptain features work identically on PostgreSQL and SQLite:
+All Lookout features work identically on PostgreSQL and SQLite:

 | Feature | PostgreSQL | SQLite | Status |
 |---------|-----------|--------|--------|